SeabornGames/ModelHome/README.md

     Note, rooms are found by their name and walls are found by the names of the rooms they touch

+- room_0, room_1
+    (name of the rooms the wall is between) read-only

+- x0, x1, y0, y1
+    (integer)
+    read-only
+    This represents the X0 to X1 and Y0 to Y1 location of the first character of the wall.
+This is based 1 index to make it easy to locate in editors.

+- symbols
+    (characters)
+    read-only
+    This represents the wall as seen in the diagram file.
+    Vertical walls will be rotated counter clockwise.

 - height_1
     (float of the number of feet)
     If blank this will equal the default.